 19. Inspection Robots

-Inspection robots are robotic systems designed to inspect various industries and environments capable of inspecting pipelines, storage tanks, bridges, power plants, and even confined spaces that humans can’t access.
-They can precisely detect defects, anomalies, or signs of damage, enabling proactive maintenance and ensuring the safety and reliability of critical assets.
+Inspection robots are robotic systems designed to inspect various industries and environments.
+They can inspect pipelines, storage tanks, bridges, power plants, and even confined spaces that humans can’t access.
+They can precisely detect anomalies, defects, or signs of damage, enabling proactive maintenance and ensuring the safety and reliability of critical assets.

 20. Swarm Robots